By Vicky Jones, MD

 Faculty Peer Reviewed

 Spring is in the air: warmer weather, longer days, flowers blooming, and of course, seasonal allergies.
-While allergies may be a common cause …
+While allergies may be a common …

 By John J. Mercuri